Winning Is Easy; Governing Is Hard

 Secular Trends in Residential Building Permits and Housing Starts

 Over the long haul the two series offer a compelling study of trends in residential real estate.
 Here is an overlay of the two series since the 1959 inception of the Starts data and the Permits data, which began being tracked a year later.
 The monthly data points are preserved as faint dots.
 The trends are illustrated with 6-month moving averages of data divided by the Census Bureau's mid-month population estimates.

-New Residential Building Permits: January Above Forecast
+New Residential Building Permits: February Down, Below Forecast

 The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for February new residential building permits.
 The latest reading of 1.213M was a decrease from 1.293M in January and below the Investing.com forecast of 1.260M.
 December was revised upward by 8K.